 On the other side of the highway from the main strip of Buena Park is an amazing family friendly park (Ralph B Clark Regional Park) where kids can learn more about paleontology at the Los Coyotes Interpretive Center.
 My son had a blast checking out the fossils (many found right outside of this park!) at this nicely organized fossil museum, as well as chasing ducks and watching local fisherman reel in fish at the expansive park.
 Bring a fishing pole or scooters, a picnic lunch and make a day of hanging in the park.
 There are also a few hiking trails if you need to get away from it all.
 If you are looking for some down time in your visit to Buena Park or local areas, this is a great place to add to your itinerary.

 Buena Park is lucky to have two of the best interactive dinner shows available.
-Choosing between horesemanship, falconry and knights, or aerial acrobatics and dynamic duals between pirates, will be the challenge.
-Families will be mesmerized by either Medieval Times or the Pirates Dinner Adventure.
+Choosing between horsemanship, falconry and knights, or aerial acrobatics and dynamic duels between pirates, will be the challenge.
+Regardless of which one you choose, families will be mesmerized.

 Even though Buena Park makes a great and cost efficient base for nearby Disneyland, it’s the home of Knott’s Berry Farm.
 America’s first amusement park is a wholesome family friendly option for kids who are into the Wild West, ‘olden times’ and of course Snoopy.
 We loved the Camp Snoopy area because my son could go back and forth to the rides 0n his own.
 He loved having that independence and feeling like a big kid going on rides all on his own.
 The park is much less overwhelming than Disneyland which makes it great as a first time park to visit with your little ones.
 My son particularly loved the old west area, watching the blacksmith make horseshoes and the log ride.